The Best Text Analysis Tools in 2025

 The only disadvantage of TextRazor is that it is limited by 200Kb of data (you have to split your files into chunks to process them) and it offers only a very simple customer-facing interface.
 Most of the more complex operations have to be performed via its API and require programming knowledge.

-TextRazor offers:
+TextRazor features:

 • named entity extraction